 Alongside Student Accessibility Services, Lakehead University staff and faculty are a vital part of creating an accessible post-secondary education experience for all students.
 There are many facets to the role of faculty and staff in creating accessibility in education, some of which will be covered here.
-For further information about your responsibilities as an educator please see Roles And Responsibilities Of Faculty And Staff.
+For further information about your responsibilities as an educator please see Accommodations and Access for Students with Disabilities and Medical Conditions Policy and Procedures Staff.

 Table of Contents